In this post, I will write about alpine skills such a recommended way of travel on glacier terrain and tying in as a team.

 - always recommended.

-- mandatory in two person team.
+- mandatory in a two-person team.

 - the first knot should be located approx. 3 m from your harness.